 system.
 They do not account for trap identity.
 They don't account for

-spatial organization or ``clustering'' of individual encounters in
+spatial organization or ``clustering''xxx $why quotes ?$xxxx of individual encounters in

 space.
-And, ``density'' is not a parameter of those models because
+And, ``density'' xxxx$why quotes ?
+And note that density is not a parameter in SCR models either, but a derived quantity$ xxxxis not a parameter of those models because

 density has no meaning absent an explicit representation of space.
 If